How's the writing going?

 My best mate asked me who would be a safe person to show my fragile baby book to and the answer was obvious - the legendary Bee Golding - my brilliant Radministrator, poet-in-residence, grammar fanatic and dear friend.
 As soon as I asked her and she accepted the role of First Reader, I felt a huge weight shift off my chest.

 Knowing I'm in safe hands, my Critic immediately relaxed and put down his megaphone.
 He's been lying on a sun-lounger in the corner, sipping pina coldadas, whilst I've been reading through what I've written so far.
 There's a long way to go, but I've made a writing schedule for the next couple of weeks and I'm feeling pretty positive...

-Click here for the next chapter in the Holly Attempts To Write A Book saga, where I offer my top tips for writing.
+Click here for the next chapter in the Holly Attempts To Write A Book saga, where I offer my top tips for curating the conditions for creativity.